vaaserafino/honours_project/README.md

 Some formatting steps were conducted via UNIX commands.

-Any question concerning my work during this project will be adressed via my email:
+Any question concerning my work on this project will be adressed via email:

       v.a.a.serafino@dundee.ac.uk